List of Reputable Hybrid Publishers for Nonfiction Books US

 A woman-owned company focusing on lifestyle, food, gift and children’s books.

 Categories on their website: Food & Cooking, Lifestyle & Entertainment, Art & Design, Gift & Humor, Inspiration & Self Help, Education & Parenting, Coaching & Business, Workbooks & Stationery.
-There are also several Kids & Youth categories as well.
+There are also several Kids & Youth categories too.

 Examples: